analysis-tools-dev/static-analysis/README.md

 * [Roslyn Security Guard](https://dotnet-security-guard.github.io/) - Project that focus on the identification of potential vulnerabilities such as SQL injection, cross-site scripting (XSS), CSRF, cryptography weaknesses, hardcoded passwords and many more.
 * [Roslynator](https://github.com/JosefPihrt/Roslynator/) - A collection of 190+ analyzers and 190+ refactorings for C#, powered by Roslyn.
 * [Security Code Scan](https://security-code-scan.github.io/) - Security code analyzer for C# and VB.NET.
 Detects various security vulnerability patterns: SQLi, XSS, CSRF, XXE, Open Redirect, etc.
-* [Semmle QL and LGTM](https://semmle.com/) :copyright: - Deep semantic code analysis using a powerful query language, integrated in developer workflow using automatic code review for pull requests.
-Free for open source projects on [LGTM.com](https://LGTM.com).
-Also for C/C++, Cobol, Java, JavaScript, Python, TypeScript.
 * [SonarLint for Visual Studio](https://vs.sonarlint.org/) - SonarLint is an extension for Visual Studio 2015 and 2017 that provides on-the-fly feedback to developers on new bugs and quality issues injected into .NET code.
 * [VSDiagnostics](https://github.com/Vannevelj/VSDiagnostics) - A collection of static analyzers based on Roslyn that integrate with VS.
 * [Wintellect.Analyzers](https://github.com/Wintellect/Wintellect.Analyzers) - .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.